rsk9607/MY-PRATICE/README.md

 this repo is about question of CP

+I am good in C++ and Python also learning DSA